cisagov/ScubaGear/baselines/powerplatform.md

 ## 2. Power Platform Data Loss Prevention Policies

-To secure Power Platform environments Data Loss Prevention (DLP) policies can be created to restrict the connectors that can be used with Power Apps created in an environment.
+To secure Power Platform environments, Data Loss Prevention (DLP) policies can be created to restrict the connectors that can be used with Power Apps created in an environment.
 A DLP policy can be created to affect all or some environments or exclude certain environments.
 The